dfinity/ci-tools/actions/check-pr-title/README.md

 This action checks the title of a pull request to ensure it follows the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/).
 It assumes [Python](https://www.python.org/), [pip](https://pip.pypa.io/en/stable/) and [Commitizen](https://commitizen-tools.github.io/commitizen/) are already setup, see the [setup Python action](../setup-python/README.md) and [setup Commitizen action](../setup-commitizen/README.md) for ready to use actions to do this.

+There is also a ready-to-use [workflow](../../workflows/check-pr-title/README.md) that uses this action.

 ## Example usage

 ```yaml